crosstheages/public-data/patch-notes.md

   - You can now purchase animation level 2 using your free animation or CTA Token otherwise.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.6.3006 Patch

+`2023-01-18 14:00 UTC`

+Changes

+- Profile
+  - Highest Rating is now the Recent Highest Rating.

+## 0.6.3004 Patch

+`2023-01-18 10:30 UTC`

+Changes

+- Duels
+  - Now show Training and Rotation ribbons on cards in-game.
+  - Show a blinking cinematic icon during cinematic in case it is hidden or skipped.
+- Cards
+  - Added a setting button for the current deck.
+    - Let you customize the deck name and card back to use (not available yet).
+    - Show you your cards arkhome & power repartition.
+- Crafting
+  - Filters are now available.

+Fixes

+- Duels
+  - No longer prevent player from playing his cards if starting player and have to reconnect.
+  - No longer wrongly display the starting player timer at the start of duel.
+  - Fixed an issue preventing music from being played on some turns.
+  - No longer highlight the draw stack if not available.
+- Cards
+  - No longer can close card details on desktop layout.
+  - Card ribbons (training / rotation) text is now correctly displayed.
+  - Stacking filter setting is now saved in presets.
+  - Various fixes on the auto deck feature.
+  - Various display fixes.
+- Loots
+  - Cards recap at the end of an opening no longer show blank cards.
+- Crafting
+  - Various display fixes.
+- Shop
+  - Added missing texts.
+- Missions
+  - Fixed a rare issue preventing missions to be renewed right after a login.
+- Profile
+  - WalletID is no longer displayed on two lines on mobile.
+- Settings
+  - Added a setting to enable/disable hardware acceleration.
+Some low end devices might prefer software rendering.
+- System
+  - No longer show disconnected notifications when logging out.
+  - Fixed multiple issues regarding connection loss.

 ## 0.6.2925 Patch